 I am a registered massage therapist and provider of contemporary medical / neurofunctional acupuncture.
-I graduated from Sutherland-Chan School of Massage Therapy at the top of my class and work there as an instuctor and teaching assistant.
+I graduated from Sutherland-Chan School of Massage Therapy at the top of my class and work there as an instuctor.
 I also completed the McMaster University Contemporary Medical Acupuncture Program.

 My approach is to listen to my patients and work with them to try to understand what could be causing or contributing to their discomfort, so we can agree on the best treatment plan.
 This includes considering neurological, biomechanical, physiological, social, and emotional factors.